 Each decade was accompanied by its own set of challenges, the right shape, length and color of the nails, the lipstick color and texture, plus the shape of the mouth.
 The placement of blush.
 The eyebrow shape, the right color and texture of eye shadows.
 And then numerous tattoos to cover.
 The shape of the beards, sideburns and moustaches were also quite critical.
 Many of the musicians had stylized beards and/or moustaches.
 Our wigmaker, Gretchen Evans, did a spectacular overnight job creating the necessary sideburns, beards and moustaches.
 Jerry Wexler, played by David Cross, had three custom-made sideburns.
 Courtney B. Vance had two custom-made moustaches.
 Since TI was a last-minute hire, his moustache was laid on every time he worked.
 Malcolm Barrett, Aretha’s first husband, also had custom moustaches and beards.
 When everything else failed, we resorted to floating the facial hair.
 The adhesives took turns giving us the blues.
 Extreme temperatures were not our friends.
 This was probably one of our more challenging tasks, along with the numerous tattoos and the square bejeweled nails.

 After shooting for five months, like all other shows, we too broke for COVID and prayed that everyone stayed safe and healthy.
 Six months later, we were one of the first to start up in Atlanta.
 This required so many new and inventive protocols because we were all scared and petrified dealing with this new unknown variable.
-Regardless of how cautious we were, we did have several outbreaks of COVID, which caused production to reboot a few times.
+Most of us were extra conscious about health and started opting for home-cooked food, regularly exercising, and taking the right supplements from the likes of Steel Supplements (check their library, if interested) to keep up our strength and immunity.
+Regardless of all the precautions, we did have several outbreaks of COVID, which caused production to reboot a few times.
 I flew home on Thanksgiving Day 2020.
 This was my first time seeing Hartsfield-Jackson Atlanta International Airport almost empty and a Delta flight that you could eat from the bathrooms.
 It was probably the cleanest ever.